 Both dogs and cats can cool themselves more efficiently in cooler air.
 Older animals, especially those who are overweight or have health issues, are at more risk when the mercury is rising.
 A good rule of thumb for air con is if it’s comfortable for you, it’s comfortable for your furry friends.

 Other heat busting tips are to close blinds and curtains to create shade for your animals and to make sure they always have plenty of access to fresh water and circulating air.

 Won’t my pets just adjust to the heat?

-According to the Australian Bureau of Meteorology the summer of 2018-2019 was the hottest on record, beating the previous record high summer of 2012-2013.
-With summers getting hotter and drier finding effective and financially viable cooling solutions will be an on-going issue for most households.
+According to Meteorological Service Singapore, 2019 was the equal hottest on record.
+With the weather getting increasingly warmer, finding effective and financially viable cooling solutions will be an ongoing issue for most households.

 Some might argue that leaving the air con on for an animal is overkill as dogs and cats are very adaptive.
 This is true, but only to a point.
 While they may get used to rising temperatures over time, sudden spikes will still affect them negatively.

 With climate change now a pressing issue, leaving your energy-guzzling wall mounted unit or ducted home aircon running all day is just not on.
 Soaring power costs also make this a less viable option.